Podcast: Play in new window | Download (Duration: 48:26 — 33.7MB) | Embed

 The FDA had an issue with Kava in 2002 because of liver toxicity in some individuals but this was simply due to the poor quality control of products.
 This issue has been resolved so just be sure you are only using high-quality organic Kava.

 Ashwagandha (Withania somnifera)

 Ashwagandha also known as Indian Ginseng has been traditionally used as an adrenal adaptogen, sedative, anti-inflammatory, nervous system tonic, astringent, diuretic, antispasmodic and to raise low blood pressure.
-In Ayurvedic medicine it is used as an aphrodisiac, tonic for exhaustion, anxiety, depression, impaired memory and poor muscle tone.
-Ashwagandha is currently used to support the adrenal glands, for chronic fatigue syndrome, anxiety, insomnia, stress-induced ulcers and male impotence associated with exhaustion and anxiety.
+In Ayurvedic medicine, it is used as an aphrodisiac, tonic for exhaustion, anxiety, depression, impaired memory and poor muscle tone.
+Ashwagandha is currently used to support the adrenal glands, for chronic fatigue syndrome, anxiety, insomnia, hypothyroidism, stress-induced ulcers and male impotence associated with exhaustion and anxiety.

-Rhodiola rosea and Holy basil are additional adrenal adaptogens that help with sleep and balance blood sugar.
+Rhodiola Rosea and Holy basil are additional adrenal adaptogens that help with sleep and balance blood sugar.

 Black Cohosh may help insomnia induced by menopausal symptoms such as hot flashes and mood swings.